-On May 2, 2024, we entered into the Purchase Agreement and a Registration Rights Agreement (the "Registration Rights Agreement"), each with Chardan related to the Facility.
-Pursuant to the Purchase Agreement, we have the right from time to time at our option to sell to Chardan up to the lesser of (i) \$25.0 million in aggregate gross purchase price of newly issued shares of our common stock and (ii) 622,168 shares of our common stock, which is equal to 19.99% of the shares of common stock outstanding immediately prior to the execution of the Purchase Agreement (the "Exchange Cap"), unless (i) the average price of such shares sold to Chardan under the Facility equals or exceeds the base price set forth in the Purchase Agreement, so that the Exchange Cap limitation would not apply to such issuances and sales pursuant to the Purchase Agreement in excess of the Exchange Cap.
-The Facility is structured similarly to a traditional at-the-market facility and will allow us to raise primary equity on a periodic basis at our sole discretion depending on a variety of factors including, among other things, market conditions, the trading price of the common stock, and determinations by us regarding the use of proceeds of such common stock.
-The Purchase Agreement will be effective for a 36-month period following the effective date of a registration statement registering the resale by Chardan of shares of common stock issued to it by us under the Purchase Agreement.
+On May 2, 2024, we entered into the Purchase Agreement and a Registration Rights Agreement (the "Registration Rights Agreement"), each with Chardan, related to the Facility.
+Pursuant to the Purchase Agreement, we have the right from time to time at our option to sell to Chardan up to the lesser of (i) \$25.0 million in aggregate gross purchase price of newly issued shares of our common stock and (ii) 622,168 shares of our common stock, which is equal to 19.99% of the shares of common stock outstanding immediately prior to the execution of the Purchase Agreement (the "Exchange Cap"), unless (i) the average price of such shares sold to Chardan under the Facility equals or exceeds the base price set forth in the Purchase Agreement, so that the Exchange Cap limitation would not apply to such issuances and sales pursuant to the Purchase Agreement under the rules of the Nasdaq Stock Market or (ii) our stockholders approve the issuance of common stock pursuant to the Purchase Agreement in excess of the Exchange Cap.
+The Facility will allow us to raise primary equity on a periodic basis at our sole discretion depending on a variety of factors including, among other things, market conditions, the trading price of the common stock, and determinations by us regarding the use of proceeds of such common stock.
+The purchase price of the shares of common stock will be determined by reference to the Volume Weighted Average Price ("VWAP") of the common stock during the applicable purchase period.
+The Purchase Agreement will be effective for a 36-month period ending May 16, 2027, unless earlier terminated upon the terms and conditions therein.
+During the three and nine months ended June 30, 2024, we sold 37,654 shares of common stock pursuant to the Purchase Agreement for net proceeds of \$0.1 million.